 - Before and after cruise: Do yourself a favor and don’t fly into Athens on the same day as you board the cruise ship.
 There could be flight delays, and imagine the benefits of resting after a long travel day.
 I loved the Athenaeum InterContinental Athens and stayed there a day before and after my cruise.
 Request a north-facing room and the Acropolis view you’ll get from your room is amazing during the day—and lit up at night!

 How to book:

-Louis Cruises recently announced plans to launch a new brand.
-Starting in 2015, the Louis Cristal will be sailing under a new brand of Louis Cruises called Celestyal Cruises, but booking will remain the same.
-Louis Cruises can be booked online at louiscruises.com or through most major tour operators in the U.S. and Canada.
-For more information call (877) 568-4787 or email firstname.lastname@example.org.
+In 2015, the Cristal began sailing under Celestyal Cruises.
+Reservations can be booked online at celestyalcruises.com or through most major tour operators in the U.S. and Canada.
+For more information call (877) 568-4787.